parof/parof.github.io/_pages/about.md

 For my [Master's Thesis](https://github.com/parof/master-thesis) I worked on the language inclusion problem for ω-regular languages.

-My research interests include security and automated formal methods, in particular by Abstract Interpretation.
+My research interests include *security* and *automated formal methods*, in particular by *Abstract Interpretation*.